ualberta-rcg/public/cloud-bootcamp/Cloud_Advanced/Instructions.md

 Preparation:

-In order to run Openstack Heat, we need to set up the computing environment first including python/PIP, Openstack client and Heat client.
+In order to run Openstack/Heat commands, we need to set up the computing environment first including python/PIP, Openstack client and Heat client.

-1. Install python and pip (Note: pip is a plugin of python.
+1. Install python3 and pip (Note: pip is a plugin of python.
 Once you get python installed, you will be able to use pip).

   - On CentOS Linux :